-The interweaving of the Dakimakura and Otaku culture began in the 1990s.
-During this decade, the Dakimakura pillowcases began to bear the imprints of fictional characters.
-These are large drawings, here almost life size!
+The interweaving of the Dakimakura and otaku culture began in the 1990s.
+During this decade, Dakimakura pillow cases began to bear imprints of fictional characters.
+These are large drawings, here almost life-size!
 Dakimakura has become a way for anime and manga fans to get closer to their favorite characters, in a very physical sense.
-The advent of electronic commerce has catapulted the dakimakura to the margins of the dominant culture.
-The year 2015 saw the latest dakimakura innovation in the form of "talking” pillows powered by batteries.
-Today, the dakimakura enjoys dubious and double-edged popularity around the world.
+The advent of e-commerce catapulted the dakimakura to the fringes of mainstream culture.
+2015 saw the latest dakimakura innovation in the form of battery powered “talking” pillows.
+Today the dakimakura enjoys questionable and double-edged popularity around the world.

-The dakimakura are sometimes synonymous in Japan with "love pillows".
-When it comes to printing life-size fictional characters onto large pillows, one can only imagine what that means.
+Dakimakura are sometimes synonymous in Japan with love pillows.
+When it comes to full-size printing of fictional characters on large pillows, one can only imagine what that means.